-The project was made in collaboration with Museums Victoria and First Peoples elders & artists Larry Walsh, Esther Kirby, Brendan Kennedy and Genevieve Grieves.
+The project was made in collaboration with Museums Victoria and First Peoples Elders and artists Larry Walsh, Esther Kirby, Brendan Kennedy and Consultant Curator, Genevieve Grieves.
 It serves as part of Melbourne Museum's new innovative Learning Lab for school-age students, who experience the film and discuss its themes as part of programmed workshops.
-Each scene, image and sound, as well as the overall structure, was developed through a collaborative process of deep listening sessions and visiting the elders on Country.
+Each scene, image and sound, as well as the overall structure, was developed through deep listening sessions and visiting Country.

 The Murray River, a central subject of the film, is a controversial site of ecological, cultural and economic importance, through which the film explores ideas of sustainability.
 A central theme of the film is the connection of all things - a concept that Larry, Esther, Brendan and Genevieve regularly brought to the surface.
 This motif is visualised with flowing lines that depict ever-changing subjects morphing from one form into another.

 Great care was taken to ensure the work is a reflection of the lands it depicts.
 The film's subjects were modelled on photographs captured on Country, while the film's colours were sampled directly from the recorded pixels.
 Likewise, the ambisonic sound recordings that feature in the film were also captured on Country, creating a work that feels distinctly ‘of place’.

 The 5-minute digital animation was created for a bespoke infinity-projection space in Melbourne Museum that we designed and engineered.
 The 27-meter wide projecion surface spans three walls and the floor, with a resolution of over 10k in width, realised using 8 projectors and a custom 14-channel speaker arrangement.